vekatze/neut/book/src/statements.md

 ## `resource`

 `resource` defines a new type by specifying how to discard/copy the values of the type.
-It should look like the below:
+It should look like the following:

 ```neut
 resource my-new-type {